Do you need strong, compelling reasons for choosing epilation instead of other methods, like shaving or waxing?

 I’ve been using the same towel for years, it’s easier that way because hairs can get through the fiber and it’s not nice.

 It you have a wet & dry epilator that can be used under the shower, the hair is washed away but the epilator won’t remove the hairs as efficiently as it does on dry skin.

 6. Easy to Clean

-Even if it’s not washable, if you let it dry for many days, it will work perfectly on your next epilation session.
+Even if it’s not washable, if you let it dry for a couple of days, it will work perfectly on your next epilation session.

 7. No Side-Effects

 When using an epilator correctly, there should be no side-effects, except maybe a little redness.